El Bulli – Spherification History

 Spherical gnocchi: This is basically a sphere made from a foam, providing a unique creamy texture to the sphere filling.
 This year el Bulli had two versions of it.
 One was made of pumpkin purée and the other was an adaptation of the classic potato gnocchi.

-2005 el Bulli Creates Inverse Spherification
+2005 el Bulli Creates Inverse or Reverse Spherification

 While el Bulli was serving the first spheres, el Bulli Taller, the scientific department of the restaurant, was researching how to modify the spherification technique to be able to work with products that already contained calcium in them.
 With Basic Spherification this natural calcium would trigger the jellification process of the liquid inside the sphere, obviously an unwanted effect.